-For more information on Parkinson’s disease and depression please visit the EPDA website.
+For more information on Parkinson’s disease and depression please visit Parkinson’s Europe website.

 Parkinson’s and depression: it’s not all in your mind